Skip to main content

 $2,500.00 for the pair

-A stunning pair of George II, Antique English Silver Salt Cellars that are quite elegant in design.
-These George II Salt Cellars are in a classic elongated octagonal trencher form and are of solid weight with stable incurved corners.
+A stunning pair of Antique George I English Silver Salt Cellars that are quite elegant in design.
+These George I Salt Cellars are in a classic elongated octagonal trencher form and are of solid weight with stable incurved corners.
 They also have an oval sunken …

 View Item >